rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 Note that the same logic is going on on all other SM's, and that registers `R0/1/2` correspond to different addresses on the SM's register file for each thread.

 It is clear that `I0` and `I1` are independent i.e. `I1` can be scheduled without having to wait for `I0` to be finished.
 This enables what is called *Instruction Level Parallelism (ILP)*.
 Indeed, on clock cycle `C0`, `W0` issues `I0`.
 Then, while `I0` has started, on clock cycle `C1`, `W0` issues `I1`.
-Already some latency hiding is happening at the warp level; during `C1` while `I1` was issued, `I0` has made one clock cycle worth of progress.
+Already some latency hiding is happening at the warp level; during `C1`, `I1` was issued while `I0` has made one clock cycle worth of progress.

 Then, `W0` cannot issue `I2` since this instructions depends on the result of the two previous instructions.
 They take 18 clock cycles to finish, and at clock cycle `C18`, `I2`is issued.
 This is quite a lot of latency.
 But at clock cycle `C2`, the *warp scheduler* moved onto the next warp `W1` to issue it's own `I0` and `I1`.
-Effectively, `W0`'s latency is hidden by the other warps, and this continues down to warp 8 so that no clock cycles are lost and correspond to an issued instruction.
-Therefore, the more active warps you can fit in your SM, the more latency you can hide.
+Effectively, `W0`'s latency is hidden by the other warps, and this continues down to warp 8 so that no clock cycles are lost and each correspond to an issued instruction.
+Therefore, the more active warps you can fit in your SM, the longest latency you can hide.

 #### When to stop: just make sure your hardware is used

-In general, more occupancy is better and you should try o maximize it.
+In general, more occupancy is better and you should try to maximize it.
 But do not fall in the *occupancy trap*.
 Sometime, kernels run better at low occupancy; applying advice 1 i.e. using register storage to avoid thread-level redundant memory accesses will impact negatively occupancy but often improve performance.
-Same story for shared memory.
-Lastly, having a high ILP implies using more registers.
+Same story for shared memory usage.
+Lastly, having a high ILP often implies using more registers as results of the instructions must coexists in allocated registers.
 But this might not be an issue as latency is hidden anyway.
 Imagine figure 9 with:

-- `I0` an isntruction that takes 18 cycles to complete followed by
+- `I0` an instruction that takes 18 cycles to complete (finishes at `C18`) followed by
-- 'I1-I17`, 17 instructions that take each one cycle to complete, and
+- `I1-I17`, 17 instructions that take each one cycle to complete (finishes at `C2-C18`), and,
-- The last instruction Ì18` requiring the result of all of them.
+- the last instruction `I18`, issued at `C18` requiring the result of all of them.

-The the SM would issue an instruction per clock cycle, not one would be wasted, and only one warp would suffice.
+The SM would issue an instruction per clock cycle, not one cycle would be wasted and only one warp would suffice.
 That means you can get good hardware usage even at low occupancy.
 More so than occupancy, this should be your metric: **Tune occupancy to maximize your hardware's usage**.
 The best occupancy is the one that leads to the biggest global memory throughput / best achieved Flops.
-So, open that profiler, and refer to the ncu SOL section, and experiment !
+So, open up ncu, refer to the SOL section, and experiment !

 ### Profiler diagnosis
 Let's look at  [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep) that shows an horrendous occupancy (we will understand why and how to fix it later).
 The issue is striking in the SOL section: